mgruddy/DeepLearning_MSDS21/README.md

 The course will be graded based on the following components:

-- **Participation/Quizzes** (?%): TBD
-- **Assignments** (?%): TBD
-- **Final Project** (?%): TBD
+- **Professionalism** (20%): Students will attend each live lecture (unless given prior permission for watching recording), participating in all quizzes/polls, and will be ready to respond if called upon.
+Additionally students will follow the code of conduct.
+- **Assignments** (30%): There will be 3-4 Homeworks and 1-2 live Tests/Quizzes.
+These will be graded for correctness.
+For homeworks, if it is turned in late, there is a 10% score reduction for each day after the due date.
+- **Labs** (20%): There will be many Lab assignments which will be graded for completion.
+Completion means each problem has been reasonably attempted or the student indicates *in detail* why they confused or unable to complete it.
+Labs turned in late receive half credit if they are received within a week of the due date.
+- **Final Project** (30%): Students will complete a final project that includes two presentations and a GitHub repository (each worth 10% of their total grade).
+Students will work in teams of two to complete their final project.

 ### Code of Conduct

 As students will often be asked to share and discuss their work, and work on assignments with their peers, the code of conduct **MUST** be followed.
 Students are expected to be highly respectful of their peers during and outside of class to help foster an inclusive environment where everyone is comfortable making mistakes and contributing.
 When working as a group, it is every group member's responsibility to make sure everyone has input and understands the answers given.
+Students are also expected to be respectful of the instructor and other MSDS faculty.

 ## Schedule